-Administrators you have a huge task ahead of you this year.
+Administrators, you have a huge task ahead of you this year.
 You have been given the task of leading by example for your schools.
-To work with your staff and assist whenever you’re needed.
+Work with your staff and assist whenever you’re needed.
 There will be times when you are ready to pull your hair out or go off on the staff.
 Being a leader is never easy and can be a demanding job.
-However, as a leader you have been called to take your schools to the next level.
+However, as a leader, you have been called to take your schools to the next level.

 The following are 5 tips of being a GREAT LEADER: